What are the right questions for your food manufacturer?

 • Similar remarks on the animal product.

-8 Do you use any active carbon or activated carbon filtration in the water treatment?
-Active carbon has several ways of making it.
+There are several ways to make active carbon.
 The risky one is that it may be derived from animal bones.
 You can identify it based on several standards.
 For example:

 IMDG Class UN Number Description